 It has been much theorized.
 We finally need a reference model that not only tolerates agile components and an “agile V-model” summary, but also operates inclusive, exemplarily, and systemically.
 An example to “drill into”, which can be easily adapted or generalized.
 Within this example, the transition from an empirical (agile) to a rational (CMMI / SPICE) process must be carried out explicitly.
 The minimal overhead in the early stages of the product life cycle must be kept short and sweet, while the design process inherent in future product releases must be heavyweight and extensively documented.

-A trivial solution is however not in prospect.
+A trivial solution is, however, not in prospect.
 To expect that one can eliminate 50 years of a swelling “software crisis” with some simple rules of thumb would almost be naive.
-It also needs to be finally realized that a development process may NOT be that often spiteful mocked “write-only book ‘, but constitutes an ongoing organisational challenge that can never be finally overcome.
+It also needs to be finally realized that a development process may NOT be that often spiteful mocked “write-only book ‘, but constitutes an ongoing organizational challenge that can never be eventually overcome.
 Development is done by people, not by processes.
 But the software industry requires a new kind of project manager to achieve the next level.
 Experienced software engineers with strong management skills, who have experienced all the process areas and can think both agile and rationally, must find their way into project management.

 Project allocation remains the key to project success.
-It will need to change continuously with the product maturity, because from a certain size of project on it will not be possible to commission the same experts from the first to the last product release.
+It will need to change continuously with the product maturity, because from a specific size of the project on it will not be possible to commission the same experts from the first to the last product release.
 The importance of personal preferences – agility versus discipline – must not be underestimated.
-There must be a gradual transfer of agile project research teams to organised maintenance teams.
+There must be a gradual transfer of agile project research teams to organized maintenance teams.